GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

     > **NOTE:** Intent recognizers interpret the user’s intent based on user input.
 Once the intent has been determined, recognizers will return a named intent that can be used to trigger additional actions and dialogs within the bot.
 Be aware that the recognizer will run for every message received from the user.

-## Task 5: Update the bot to use LUIS
+## Task 5: Update the Bot to use LUIS

 Now you will refactor the waterfall steps from exercise 2 into new dialogs that will be triggered by the LUIS intents.